Are Humans as Brittle as Large Language Models?: Related Work

 \subsubsection{LLM Non-determinism}

-LLMs not only yield inconsistent outputs due to prompt brittleness, but also exhibit inherent non-determinism, even for stable prompts.
+LLMs not only yield inconsistent outputs due to prompt brittleness, but also exhibit inherent non-determinism.
 Notably, even with a temperature of zero, variability persists when invoking LLM APIs such as ChatGPT~\citep{10.1145/3697010}.
 This stochastic behavior poses challenges for reproducibility in downstream applications.

 \citet{song-etal-2025-good} investigate the relationship between model size and output stability, finding that smaller LLMs may yield more consistent outputs when comparing the greedy decoding with different sampling strategies.
 To address non-determinism in practical (non-greedy) sampling scenarios, where LLMs produce a distribution of outputs for the same prompt, \citet{hayes-etal-2025-measuring} propose probabilistic discoverable extraction.
-Their framework provides a principled way to evaluate LLM performance across a space of possible outputs, rather than relying on single-instance generation.

-In this work, we enable the sampling decoding of LLMs by treating variability not as noise but as an intrinsic property of LLM output, to be analyzed on the same footing as human response variations.
+In this work, we employ non-deterministic sampling-based decoding strategies for LLMs, treating variability not as noise but as an intrinsic property of LLM output, to be analyzed on the same footing as human response variations.